“It’s Just a Kiss”

 Perhaps this was true with Persephone, who spoke these words in Matrix Reloaded.
 However, the kiss that Trinity gives Neo at the end of the first Matrix movie, certainly seems to have had a great impact.
 He “comes back to life,” after being shot dead.

-This “magical resurrection” scene is one that has been greatly criticized for 20 years.
-All of the drama leads to this climactic scene — and all we get is some “magic kiss,” and Neo awakens and saves the day?
+This “resurrection” scene is one that has been greatly criticized for 20 years.
+All of the drama leads to this climactic moment … and we get some “magic kiss,” and Neo awakens and saves the day?

 What is this – a Disney fairytale?
 Did the writers run out of good ideas?

-Or is there more to this than at the usual movie-critiquing level?
+Or is there more to this than the usual blue-pill level of movie critiquing?

 What is somewhat lost in the drama of that scene is Trinity telling Neo, for the first time, that she loves him.
-She had come close to saying this before several times – but held back.
+When we look back through the movie, she had come close to saying this several times – but refrained.

 That expression of love and the kiss have much more to them when understood in their kabbalistic framework.
 How this aligns with the Matrix story is quite amazing.